 The CPCSD was formed on June 26, 1961 by El Dorado County Board of Supervisors Resolution No. 97-61.
 The formation of the District was the result of a successful petition and election held within the proposed boundary.
 The District's initial authorized services as stated in Resolution 97-61 were water services, wastewater services, refuse collection, fire protection, public recreation, street lighting, mosquito abatement, law enforcement, library services, road maintenance, and drainage.
-However, since its formation the District has only provided the six services listed above.
+While drainage (stormwater) and other services were a part of CPCSDs formation documents, these services were never provided and are therefore considered latent.
+Since its formation the District has only provided the six services listed above.